yafiakhtar/highlight/README.md

 - **Context menus** — adds the right-click actions for highlighting selected text and removing a selected highlight
 - **Webpage access** — the statically registered content script runs on supported webpages so highlights can be created, restored, edited, and removed

+## Architecture

+See [ARCHITECTURE.md](ARCHITECTURE.md) for the extension entry points and Options-page file boundaries.

 ---

 Built by [yafiakhtar.me](https://www.yafiakhtar.me/) · Version 1.0.1